Lingxi-Li/lock_free/doc/readme.md

 ### Conventions

+- Constructors/destructors are not thread-safe.
+  The destructing thread should be the last and only referencing thread.
 - All components reside in namespace `lf` which is omitted in this Reference for brevity.
 - Components in header, say `lf/foo/bar.hpp`, reside in namespace `lf::foo`.